anquanscan/sec-tools/README.md

 [cyberdisc-bot](https://github.com/CyberDiscovery/cyberdisc-bot): The bot for the Cyber Discovery Community Discord Server!
 [awesome-embedded-and-iot-security](https://github.com/fkie-cad/awesome-embedded-and-iot-security): A curated list of awesome embedded and IoT security resources.
 [DarkDork](https://github.com/TheSadError/DarkDork): Fast dorking with DarkDork.
 Written with python.
 Please run it with python3 versions.
 You can find vulnerability url s.
 [sandfly-setup](https://github.com/sandflysecurity/sandfly-setup): Sandfly Security Agentless Compromise and Intrusion Detection System For Linux
+[awesome-security-hardening](https://github.com/decalage2/awesome-security-hardening): A collection of awesome security hardening guides, tools and other resources